damacer/enzKinet2/README.md

 # enzKinet2 Version 2.0

-enzKinet2 is an R package useful for the analysis of enzyme kinetics.
-It includes functions for calculating and plotting various models, including:
+enzKinet2 is an R package used for the analysis of enzyme kinetics.
+It's primary functions are: 1) fitting models to kinetics data, 2) simulating kinetics data, and 3) plotting these data along with curves.

+**The package supports a range of kinetics models, including:**
 - Michaelis-Menten (MM)
 - Michaelis-Menten with Substrate Inhibition (MMSI)
 - Original Michaelis-Menten (OGMM)